te ruki kawiti

 New Zealand's 19th-century wars

-During the Musket Wars of the 1810s-1830s thousands of Māori fled from their traditional lands, opening large areas to potential Pākehā (European) settlement.
-In 1840, Europeans
+• Page 2 - Pre-1860 conflictsThe Musket Wars of the 1810s-1830s caused thousands of Māori to flee their traditional lands, freeing large areas for Pākehā (European) settlement.
+In 1840, Europeans bought

 The Northern War

-Ruapekapeka may have been a tactical victory for the British, but many consider the outcome a draw.
-Heke and Kawiti had escaped with their forces largely intact, and the terms of
+Ruapekapeka may have been a tactical victory for the British, but many consider the outcome to have been a draw.
+Heke and Kawiti had escaped with their forces largely intact,

-Historian James Belich contends that Grey won the propaganda war and Kawiti and Heke won the real war.
-Others argue that Belich's revisionism goes too far and maintain that Grey's
+Historian James Belich contends that Grey won the propaganda war and Kawiti and Heke won the real war on the battlefield.
+Others argue that Belich's revisionism goes too far